Families get food in Yemen's Hodeidah during lull in fighting

 The alliance, which relies on the West for arms and intelligence, intervened in Yemen’s war in 2015 to restore the internationally recognized government ousted by the Houthis, who control Yemen’s most populated areas and the capital Sanaa.

-Reporting by Yemen staff, additional reporting by Stephanie Nebehay in Geneva; Writing by Ghaida Ghantous, editing by Ed Osmond
+Reporting by Yemen staff, additional reporting by Aziz El Yaakoubi in Dubai and Stephanie Nebehay in Geneva; Writing by Ghaida Ghantous, editing by Ed Osmond, Richard Balmforth